-- Tap the filter against a solid surface to knock loose and remove as much dirt as possible.
+- Tap the filter against a solid surface to knock it loose and remove as much dirt as possible.
 Don’t use compressed air as it can damage the filter.

-- Hold up your filter to a light source to see if light is shining through the paper.
+- Hold up your filter to a light source to see if the light is shining through the paper.

 - Reuse the filter if you do see light through the paper.
-Install a new filter if you cannot see light, it is covered in oil or the filter is damaged.
+Install a new filter if you cannot see light, it is covered in oil, or the filter is damaged.

 - Install the air filter and reattach the filter housing cover.

 Incorrect Choke Setting Causes a Gravely Lawn Mower to Smoke

 When your choke setting is not correct, you can experience black smoke.
 A choke that is left in the on position, or one that sticks remaining in the on position, will reduce the amount of air the engine receives.

 This will cause black smoke to emit from the mower because your Gravely’s engine is running rich.
 Check the choke setting.
 Lubricate the choke cable so it moves freely and no longer sticks.
 Replace a damaged or worn choke cable.